Hello: Hullo, hallo, and other spellings

 In many Germanic languages, including German, Danish, Norwegian, Dutch and Afrikaans, "hallo" directly translates into English as "hello".
 In the case of Dutch, it was used as early as 1797 in a letter from Willem Bilderdijk to his sister-in-law as a remark of astonishment.

-Webster's dictionary from 1913 traces the etymology of holloa to the Old English halow and suggests: "Perhaps from ah + lo; compare Anglo Saxon ealā".
+Webster's Dictionary from 1913 traces the etymology of holloa to the Old English halow and suggests: "Perhaps from ah + lo; compare Anglo Saxon ealā."

 According to the American Heritage Dictionary, hallo is a modification of the obsolete holla (stop!), perhaps from Old French hola (ho, ho! + la, there, from Latin illac, that way).

-"Hello, World" computer program

-Students learning a new computer programming language will often begin by writing a "Hello, World!" program, which does nothing but issue the message "Hello, World!" to the user (such as by displaying it on a screen).
-It has been used since the earliest programs, and in many computer languages.
-This tradition was further popularised after being printed in an introductory chapter of the book The C Programming Language by Brian Kernighan and Dennis Ritchie.
-The book had reused an example taken from a 1974 memo by Kernighan at Bell Laboratories.